Diarkis/diarkis-server-template/examples/csar/dgs/dgs_bin/PLACE_DGS_BINARIES_HERE.md

 ```
 # for dev0 namespace
-make build-container-with-dgs-aws-dev0
+make build-container-aws
 ```

-Then, add the container to the ECR repository:
+Then, add the container to the container registry:

 ```
+# for AWS ECR
+make push-container-aws

-# for dev0 namespace
+# for GCP Artifact Registry
-make push-container-aws-dev0
+make push-container-gcp
 ```